rallinator7/elixir-chatter/README.md

-# elixir-todo
+# elixir-chatter
-Tutorial application for a todo app using phoenix framework and elixir
+Tutorial application for a chat app using phoenix framework and elixir